kubeflow/testing/README.md

 ## Cleaning up leaked resources

 Test failures sometimes leave resources (GCP deployments, VMs, GKE clusters) still running.
-The following scripts can be used to garbage collect leaked resources.
+The following scripts for example can be used to garbage collect leaked endpoints.
+The script can GC other resources with different commands.

 ```
-py/testing/kubeflow/testing/cleanup_ci.py --delete_script=${DELETE_SCRIPT}
+cd py
+python -m kubeflow.testing.cleanup_ci --project kubeflow-ci-deployment endpoints
 ```

-  * **DELETE_SCRIPT** should be the path to a copy of [delete_deployment.sh](https://github.com/kubeflow/kubeflow/blob/master/scripts/gke/delete_deployment.sh)

-There's a second script [cleanup_kubeflow_ci](https://github.com/kubeflow/kubeflow/blob/master/scripts/cleanup_kubeflow_ci.sh) in the kubeflow repository to cleanup resources left by ingresses.

 ## Integration with K8s Prow Infrastructure.